OcaJoy/AIConfigurableAntenna/docs/source/software.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - **Description:**

-  | Calculates the length the main antennas need to shorten/elongate into based on the frequency inputted by subtracting the main antenna length desired with the main antenna length at minimum frequency.
+  | Calculates the length the main antennas need to extend/retract into based on the frequency inputted by subtracting the main antenna length desired with the main antenna length at minimum frequency.
+The remaining length, which is the length the main antenna needs to extend/retract into, is converted into motor steps.
 - **Parameters:**

   - ``unsigned long freq``: the frequency the antenna has to shorten/elongate into to tune to
-- **Returns:** void
+- **Returns:**

+  - ``long steps``: returns the number of steps the main motor antenna needs to be at to achieve the targetted frequency.

 4.5.6. ``MoveMotor(long ReqStep, int Motor, int StepPin, int DirPin)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^